 It may have been over a decade since we've had a Hulk solo film with The Incredible Hulk - but now the hero's cousin aka She-Hulk is getting her very own Disney+ series.

 Orphan Black favourite Tatiana Maslany will be taking on the role of the new green goliath, who is an accomplished lawyer named Jennifer Walters until she gets an emergency blood transfusion from Bruce Bunner and becomes a superhero herself.

-The cast is now taking shape quite nicely, with Marvel Cinematic Universe veterans Mark Ruffalo and Tim Roth returning as The Hulk and The Abomination, respectively.
+The cast has shaped up quite nicely, with Marvel Cinematic Universe veterans Mark Ruffalo and Tim Roth returning as The Hulk and The Abomination, respectively.

 We also have some exciting new characters also - with Jameela Jamil, Ginger Gonzaga and Renée Elise Goldsberry all joining in roles as either Walters' friends or foes.